 The reform package has potential, was long overdue, and seizes an historical political opportunity.
 Its outcome can be evaluated only when the envisaged reforms of the codes, that the laws delegate to the Government, are completed.
 The plan was to do so before the elections scheduled for early 2023, although the unexpected fall of the irenic majority behind PM Draghi in July 2022 will make it difficult to conclude the task before the snap elections scheduled for 25 September 2022.
 As it seems, the full implementation of the reform will be in the hand of the next government, in a climate of likely return to parochialism and political confrontation.

-Eine deutsche Version des Textes finden Sie hier
+Eine deutsche Version des Textes finden Sie hier.

 Francesco Palermo is professor of comparative constitutional law at the University of Verona and Head of the Institute for Comparative Federalism at Eurac Research in Bolzano/Bozen.

-Italy: Judicial Reform in the midst of crisis .
-In: Legal Tribune Online, 02.08.2022 , https://www.lto.de/persistent/a_id/49215/ (abgerufen am: 18.03.2024 )
+Italy: .
+In: Legal Tribune Online, 02.08.2022 , https://www.lto.de/persistent/a_id/49215 (abgerufen am: 21.11.2024 )

 Infos zum Zitiervorschlag